 The BBC audible download ‘Divine Comedy’ is a dramatization well worth listening to (and much quicker than the read!).

-Included in residential booking fee:
+Included in the booking fee:

-- Workshop programme and any supporting materials
+- Workshop programme and supporting materials

 - One full-group restaurant evening meal

-Not included in booking fee:
+Not included in the booking fee:

-- Independent travel arrangements to and from Florence
+- Travel to and from Florence

 - Travel and health insurance